cerb/cerb.github.io/_docs/automations/triggers/interaction.worker/elements/fileUpload.md

     url: /docs/automations/triggers/interaction.worker/#elements
 ---

 In [interaction](/docs/automations/triggers/interaction.worker/) web forms, a **fileUpload** element displays a file upload prompt.
-This creates an [attachment](/docs/records/types/attachment/) record and returns its record ID.
+This creates an [attachment](/docs/records/types/attachment/) or [automation resource](/docs/records/types/automation_resource/) record and returns its ID or token.

 The element name (e.g. `fileUpload/photo` in the example below) is used to set a placeholder.

-If the name ends with `_id` then a corresponding `__context` key will be added with the same prefix.
+If uploading an attachment and the name ends with `_id`, then a corresponding `__context` key will be added with the same prefix.
 Otherwise, keys for `_id` and `__context` will be added with the element name as the prefix.
 This allows key expansion of the file's fields (e.g. `name`, `size`) directly on the placeholder, as well as from within a `validation@raw:` script.

 <pre>
 <code class="language-cerb">